-Energy Trust's budget and action plans are developed collaboratively with utility partners Portland General Electric (PGE), Pacific Power, NW Natural, Cascade Natural Gas and Avista, along with input from our three advisory councils-the Conservation Advisory Council, Diversity Advisory Council and Renewable Energy Advisory Council-stakeholders and the public.
+Energy Trust's budget and action plans are developed collaboratively with utility partners Portland General Electric (PGE), Pacific Power, NW Natural, Cascade Natural Gas and Avista, along with input from stakeholders, the public, and our three advisory councils-the Conservation Advisory Council, Diversity Advisory Council and Renewable Energy Advisory Council.

-Starting in the first quarter of the year, we reference our five-year strategic plan to develop internal guidance for staff and an annual business plan for the following year.
-Staff use the guidance and business plan to develop a comprehensive draft budget and action plan and organizational goals by the end of September.
-Our action plan lists strategies, key activities and contextual information to deliver cost-effective energy efficiency and renewable generation, achieve the organizational goals and make progress to the strategic plan's focus areas.
 In October and November, we post the draft budget online and present it publicly to our board of directors, advisory councils, stakeholders, the Oregon Public Utility Commission (OPUC) and the public.
 Revisions are made in November and in December the final proposed budget is presented for board approval.